 - Promising education system

 Bolivia invests 23 percent of its fiscal budget to educational expenditures, a much higher percentage than any other country in the region.
-This is reflected in the national literacy rate, which rose from 92.5% in 2015 to 93.9% in 2020, and has contributed greatly to Bolivia’s growing pool of tech talent.
+This is reflected in marked improvements to the national literacy rate, and has contributed greatly to Bolivia’s growing pool of tech talent.

 Today, more than 50 public and private universities in the country offer degrees at both the undergraduate and postgraduate level, including in IT/tech related fields, ensuring a new generation of tech talent is ready to fill the jobs of tomorrow.